iFixit/core-primitives/README.md

 `;
 ```

-### Less
+## LESS

-Core Primitives are [globally available](https://github.com/iFixit/ifixit/blob/master/Objects/ScriptView.php) as [Less variables](https://unpkg.com/@core-ds/primitives/core-primitives.less) in every Less file in the [ifixit/ifixit](https://github.com/ifixit/ifixit) repo.
-Here's an example of how you can use Core Primitives in a Less file:
+Core Primitives are [globally available](https://github.com/iFixit/ifixit/blob/master/Objects/ScriptView.php) as [LESS variables](https://unpkg.com/@core-ds/primitives/core-primitives.less) in every LESS file in the [ifixit/ifixit](https://github.com/ifixit/ifixit) repo.
+Here's an example of how you can use Core Primitives in a LESS file:

 ```less
 .selector {